EBES: Easy Benchmarking for Event Sequences: Datasets Description

 \paragraph{MBD} is a multimodal banking dataset introduced in~\cite{mbd}.
 The dataset contains an industrial-scale number of sequences, with data from more than 1.5 million clients.
 Each client corresponds to a sequence of events.
 This multi-modal dataset includes card transactions, geo-position events, and embeddings of dialogs with technical support.
 The goal is to predict the purchases of four banking products in each month, given the historical data from the previous month.
 For our analysis, we use only card transactions.

-Since we focused on the event sequence assessment task, we restricted our setup as follows.
+Since we focused on the event sequence classification task, we restricted our setup as follows.
 To predict the purchases, we use transactions from the preceding month.
 For example, we use a sequence from June to predict a label by the last day of July.
 We did not use out-of-time validation, as the labeled time span of the data is less than a year.
 The authors of the dataset split the data into 5 folds (0--4), we use fold 4 as the test fold.

+\paragraph{Taobao} Dataset comprises user behaviors from Taobao, including clicks, purchases, adding items to the shopping cart, and favoriting items.
+These events were collected between November 18 and December 15.
+For our analysis, we treat each week of clicks as a sequence and aim to predict payments for the subsequent 7 days following the selected week.
+The training set encompasses data from November 18 to December 1, while the test set includes clicks from December 2 to December 15.

+\paragraph{BPI17} We took the dataset from the Business Process Intelligence 2017 Challenge.
+The dataset describes the logs of events related to the business process of negotiating a loan with the customer.
+The target is to predict whether the loan offer will be accepted by the customer.
+For this dataset, we did an out-of-time test split.

+\paragraph{ArabicDigits} This data set is taken from the UCI repository \cite{bagnall2018uea}.
+It is derived from sound.
+Dataset from 8800 (10 digits x 10 repetitions x 88 speakers) time series of 13 Frequency Cepstral Coefficients (MFCCs) had taken from 44 males and 44 females Arabic native speakers between the ages 18 and 40 to represent ten spoken Arabic digit.
+Each line on the data base represents 13 MFCCs coefficients in the increasing order separated by spaces.
+This corresponds to one analysis frame.

+\paragraph{ElectricDevices} These problems were taken from data recorded as part of government sponsored study called Powering the Nation.
+The intention was to collect behavioural data about how consumers use electricity within the home to help reduce the UK's carbon footprint.
+The data contains readings from 251 households, sampled in two-minute intervals over a month.
+The data required considerable preprocessing to get into a usable format.
+We create two distinct types of problem: problems with similar usage patterns (Refrigeration, Computers, Screen) and problems with dissimilar usage patterns (Small Kitchen and Large Kitchen).
+The aim is that problems with dissimilar usage patterns should be well suited to time-domain classification, whilst those with similar consumption patterns should be much harder.

 \paragraph{Pendulum} Inspired by ~\cite{moskvoretskii2024selfsupervised} we created a pendulum dataset to evaluate time-dependent models.
+The Pendulum dataset is specifically designed for event sequence classification tasks, featuring irregular timestamps and missing values.
+Its task requires models to consider multiple events for predictions, making it effective in evaluating temporal modelling capabilities.

 The dataset simulates damped pendulum motion with varying lengths.
 Observation times are sampled irregularly using a Hawkes process, emphasizing the importance of accurate event timing for real-world applications.
 Each sequence in the dataset consists of events represented by time and two normalized coordinates (x, y), with some values randomly dropped.
 The goal is to predict the damping factor.
 We publish the reproducible code to generate the dataset.

 To model the Hawkes process, we consider the following intensity function $\lambda(t)$ that is given by~(\ref{eq:hawkes}).

 We used following parameters for the Hawkes process: \begin{itemize} \item $\mu$ is the base intensity; \item $\alpha$ is the excitation factor, was chosen to be 0.5; \item $\beta$ is the decay factor, was set to 1. \item $t_i$ are the times of previous events before time $t$. \end{itemize}